MingxuanXie/peach.land/README.md

 2. implemented basic desktop/mobile/VR user controls using A-frame.
 3. added MetaMask account verification interface, further integration to be developed.
 4. added OpenSea embed card for NFT trading.

+## License

+The content of this project itself is licensed under the [Creative Commons Attribution Share Alike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/), and the underlying source code used to format and display that content is licensed under the [MIT license](LICENSE.md).